isomorphic-software/smartclient-docs/classes/NumberUtil.md

 **Flags**: IR

 ---
+## ClassAttr: NumberUtil.negativeSymbol

+### Description
+The negative symbol to use when formatting numbers

+### Groups

+- i18nMessages

+**Flags**: IR

+---
 ## ClassAttr: NumberUtil.negativeFormat

 ### Description
-The format to use when formatting negative numbers.
+The format to use when formatting nagative numbers.
 Supported values are: 1 = before, 2 = after, 3 = beforeSpace, 4 = afterSpace, 5 = parens

 ### Groups